tjluoma/new-dual-repo/README.md

 *However,* if you would rather not do all that interactively, your _second_ option is to use the following arguments to `new-dual-repo.sh`.

+Example:

+	new-dual-repo.sh --name "my-new-repo" -d "This is a new project I'm working on."

+There are only a few arguments possible:

-Most importantly, you can specify the name of the repo like so:
+**Most importantly,** you can specify the _name_ of the repo like so:

 	--name "my-new-repo"

 _Note that “my-new-repo” must **not** be in use already on either your GitHub account or your Bitbucket account, or else this script will fail._

-Second-most-importantly, if you want to specify the description without being prompted, you can use with `-d` or `--description`, like this:
+**Second-most-importantly,** if you want to specify the description without being prompted, you can use with `-d` or `--description`, like this:

 	-d "This is my short description"

+or

 	--description "This is my short description"

 Note that your description _must_ be enclosed in quotes.

-**Both a name and a description are considered to be required by the script, and it will not continue until you set both.**
+_Both a name and a description are considered to be required by the script, and it will not continue until you set both._

-Finally, and completely optionally, you can also explicitly set the repo to public or private by using either
+**Finally, and completely optionally,** you can also explicitly set the repo to public or private by using either

 	--public